signatureai/signature-core-nodes/docs/nodes/file.md

 | ------ | -------- |
 | string | `STRING` |

-??? note "Pick the code in file.py"
+??? note "Source code in file.py"

     ```python
     class Base64FromImage:
-        """Converts an image to a base64 string.
+        """Converts ComfyUI image tensors to base64-encoded strings.

-        Parameters:
+        Transforms image tensors from ComfyUI's format into base64-encoded strings, suitable for web
+        transmission or storage in text format.

+        Args:
-            image (torch.Tensor): Input image in BWHC format
+            image (torch.Tensor): BWHC format tensor with values in [0,1] range.

         Returns:
-            tuple[str]: Base64-encoded string representation of the image
+            tuple[str]:
+                - base64_str: PNG-encoded image as base64 string without data URL prefix

+        Raises:
+            ValueError: If input is not a tensor or has invalid format
+            RuntimeError: If tensor conversion or encoding fails

+        Notes:
+            - Output is always PNG encoded
+            - Preserves alpha channel if present
+            - No data URL prefix in output
+            - Maintains original image quality
+            - Suitable for web APIs and storage
         """

         @classmethod